 DATE SIGNED

-This proxy should be submitted until 5:00 PM of 09 June 2022, to the Office of the Corporate Secretary at the 9th Floor, Eastwood Global Plaza, Palm Tree Avenue, Eastwood City CyberPark, Bagumbayan, Quezon City or by email to corporatesecretary@allianceglobalinc.com.
+This proxy should be submitted no later than 5:00 PM of 09 June 2022, to the Office of the Corporate Secretary at the 9th Floor, Eastwood Global Plaza, Palm Tree Avenue, Eastwood City CyberPark, Bagumbayan, Quezon City or by email to corporatesecretary@allianceglobalinc.com.

 This proxy when properly executed will be voted in the manner as directed herein by the shareholder.
 If no direction is made, the proxy will be voted for the election of all nominees and for the approval of all matters stated above and for such other matters as may properly come before the meeting in the manner described in the information statement.